 The current situation raises urgent questions as to how these transitions will and should be governed, and how dynamics of deepening exclusion and inequality should be addressed and prevented.
 The challenges ahead call for theoretical, historical, legal, and empirical analysis, feeding smart and sustained action.
 During the two-week course these different angles will be highlighted.
 Working in groups of people from different backgrounds and will shape an integrated view that will be formulated in the form of a manifesto underlining the important roles of land governance in realizing fair transitions.

 The assignment of this year’s summer school will revolve around translating attempts to address the above concerns into a vision for fair transitions through land governance.
 By the end of the Summer School participants will have jointly developed a manifesto for land governance to be published and disseminated via our networks.

 During the course participants will start working in groups each focusing on a different theme during allocated timeslots while also attending different discussions, lectures and an excursion hosted by professionals from different disciplines.
 Such as academia from Humanities, Geosciences, International Development, Law, Sustainable Development, but also practitioners and activists involved in debates around fair transitions and land governance.

 Towards the end of the second week, participants will exchange their learnings in a World Café setting and work towards the presentation of a joint manifesto that brings together all the different insights and perspectives.
 The manifesto will contain lessons for different stakeholders ranging from policy makers, to donors, people within climate transitions, practitioners, grassroots organizations and more.

-Visit the Utrecht University Summer School website for more information and to register, or contact us at email@example.com if you have any questions.
+Check the Utrecht University Summer School website for more information, or contact us at email@example.com if you have any questions.